 Because modern building materials and techniques tend to differ so drastically, preserving a historic building’s character often means retaining as much of the original structure as possible.
 This can be tricky when fire, water, or mold damage is at work.

 Preservation may require altered techniques, such as using gentler cleaning and deodorizing methods that won’t harm exposed brick and other delicate surfaces.
 Then, any replacement materials that are brought in should be sympathetic to the original architecture.

 Be Mindful of OSHA Regulations & Building Codes

 As you work to restore your historic building, safety is of the utmost importance, both for the construction crew performing the work and anyone who occupies the building once the job is complete.
 Adhere to OSHA regulations and local building codes to ensure the restoration project is safe for everyone involved.

 Seek Expert Advice & Construction Services

 You may want to work with local historians, community leaders, and past building owners to acquire as much information about the property as possible.
 In addition to seeking advice about how to restore the structure, you also need a company that is familiar with historic building restoration to perform the work.

 At DKI, we can help restore your building, no matter what it’s been through.
-We are North America’s largest disaster restoration contractor, offering a variety of services to get you back on track.
+We are North America’s largest disaster restoration contracting organization, offering a variety of services to get you back on track.
 Turn to us for fire and smoke damage repair, water damage repair, mold remediation, and more.
 We have worked on historic building restoration projects in the past, including a bakery in Pensacola, FL and a farmhouse in Avon, CT.